stadium-software/datagrid-advanced-search/README.md

 #### For Text columns

 1. Add the following controls into a grid row
-   1. A label control
+   1. Label
-   2. A DropDown control
+   2. DropDown
-   3. A TextBox control
+   3. TextBox
-2. Enter the name of the DataGrid column heading you want to filter into the label Text property
+2. Enter the name of the DataGrid column heading you want to filter into the label Text property (e.g. FirstName)
 3. Add any or all of the operators shown below in any order as *values* for the DropDown options (assign any text to these options you like)
    1. Contains
    2. DoesNotContain